 Step 3: Don’t Make Your Content About Selling Your Services

 Time and time again we have mentioned the importance of educating your audience.
 It’s not about you; it is about them!
 Capturing attention in today’s distracted world is tough work for a marketer — if you can’t quickly cater to your audience’s needs by appealing to their interests, you’ll lose them in a heartbeat.
 Focusing your content on your own products and services is a surefire way to bore your audience.
 Save selling for another medium, not your educational content.

 Repetition of messages in your content can help your audience retain information, which is what you want as a marketer.
 However, if you repeat a message and it leads to tedium, you will reach a point of annoyance.
 And when that point of tedium is hit, your brand becomes associated with negative emotions, which catapults your business into an unfavorable position in the minds of your buyers.
 To prevent reaching a point of tedium, you need to keep your content fresh and interesting.

-Find a unique angle and don’t be afraid to take the road least traveled when creating content.
+Find a unique angle and don’t be afraid to take the road least traveled when creating marketing content.
 Of course, you need to keep in mind the previous steps — ensuring your content is relevant and valuable to your target audience.